algobasket/URBANCLAP-CLONE/README.md

+# UrbanClap Clone - README
-# URBANCLAP CLONE APPLICATION FOR JOB & SERVICES
+> APPLICATION FOR JOB & SERVICES

 This project is similar to URBANCLAP for searching job and services online